Chen Halevi: Debut

 Halevi debuted with the Israel Philharmonic Orchestra under the baton of Zubin Mehta.
 He has since performed with several orchestras across the world, including the Israel Philharmonic Orchestra, the Tokyo Symphony Orchestra, the European Soloists, the Heilbronn Chamber Orchestra, the Moscow Virtuosi, the Jerusalem Radio Orchestra, the MDR Philharmonic Leipzig, the NDR Sinfonieorchester Hamburg, and the Deutsche Symphonie-Orchester Berlin.

 Career

-Halevi is considered one of the world's leading virtuoso clarinetists—playing recitals, concertos, and chamber music with equal success.
-He is known for an impressive repertoire ranging from the most difficult contemporary music to early music on authentic ‘period’ instruments.
-Haaretz wrote: “ This boy is blessed with a wonderful fusion of artistic musicality and amazing playing technique, all in the service of the muses.”
+Halevi is considered as one of the world's leading virtuoso clarinetists—playing recitals, concertos, and chamber music with equal success.
+He is known for a repertoire ranging from difficult contemporary music to early music on authentic ‘period’ instruments.
+Haaretz wrote, “This boy is blessed with a wonderful fusion of artistic musicality and amazing playing technique, all in the service of the muses.”